 Upcoming group events

-The next meeting of the Scottish Regional Group will take place from 18:00 to 19:30 on 11th February 2016 in Glasgow.
-The exact venue will be confirmed shortly.
+The next meeting of the Scottish Regional Group will take place from 18:00 to 19:30 on 11th February 2016 at Glasgow Caledonian University in Room 8, Centre for Executive Education (CEE) Building.
+See campus map.

 Dr Ron McLeod, who has been appointed as a Society of Petroleum Engineers Distinguished Lecturer for their lecture season running from September 2016 to June 2017, will give a presentation entitled ‘Human Factors in Barrier Thinking’.